vasylcf/ImageBind-LoRA/README.md

-# Unofficial ImageBind Finetuning with LoRA
+# Unofficial ImageBind Fine-tuning with LoRA

 This is an unofficial implementation of the ImageBind Trainer with [LoRA]() fine-tuning.
 To adapt this repository to your own dataset, checkout `train.py` and replace the `dreambooth` with your own.